amp8889/studentReviewDatabase/FacultyFeedback.md

 ## Week 5 ##

 ## Week 6 ##
--Update the board (if its not on the board it didn't) -Mid-term presentation 10/16
+- Update the board (if its not on the board it didn't)
+- Mid-term presentation 10/16
--Add a story to for the mid-term presentation slide creation
+- Add a story to for the mid-term presentation slide creation

 ## Week 7 ##